grizzthedj/react-session/README.md

 A simple example.
 Download and run the demo for more examples, or browse the [examples here]( http://grizzthedj.github.io/react-session/demo/public).

-1. Optionally set the storage type in the base App, and create a key value pair ... for example, `username`.
+1. Set the storage type in the base App, and create a key value pair ... for example, `username`.

-Supported storage types are `memory`(default), `cookie`, `localStorage` and `sessionStorage`.
+Supported storage types are `memory`, `cookie`, `localStorage` and `sessionStorage`.

 _*NOTE: When using `cookie` store type, all key value pairs that are set via `ReactSession.set(key, value);` are serialized as JSON in to one single cookie called `__react_session_<DOMAIN>`*_